FreelanceMY Logo

 However, i-Saraan Plus, expanded SESSS coverage, and maturing freelance platforms have legitimised freelancing for experienced professionals earning above the threshold.

-The choice hinges on your experience level, industry market maturity, financial runway, and personal orientation toward autonomy versus security.
+The choice hinges on your experience level, the maturity of your industry market, financial runway, and your personal orientation toward autonomy versus security.

 A junior accountant should pursue formal employment.
 A senior developer with a client pipeline should freelance.
 A mid-career marketer should test the waters with a hybrid model.